Nazmi Gripshi: Youth

-During a gathering of the Albania national under-21 football team for a double Friendly match against Moldova U21 on 25 & 27 March 2017, Keidi Bare left the under-21 side to join Albania senior team and following that, coach Alban Bushi called up Gripshi as a replacement to participate in the second match against Moldova U21 on 27 March 2017.
-Gripshi played in the match as a second-half substitute.
+In March 2017, during a training camp with the Albania national under-21 team for friendly matches against Moldova, Keidi Bare was called up to the Albania national senior team, leaving the U21 camp.
+As a result, coach Alban Bushi called up Gripshi as a replacement to take part in the second match against Moldova U21 on 27 March 2017, where he appeared as a substitute in the second half.

-He received his first call up for the Albania under-20 side by coach Alban Bushi for the double friendly match against Azerbaijan U-21 on 21 & 26 January 2018.
+In January 2018, Gripshi received his first call-up to the Albania national under-20 team from coach Alban Bushi for friendly matches against Azerbaijan U21, scheduled for 21 and 26 January 2018.